ShashankKumbhare/Machine-Learning/SRC/Part1/README.md

 <p align="center"><img src=images/gd1.png></p>

-On a side note, we should adjust our parameter \alphaα to ensure that the gradient descent algorithm converges in a reasonable time.
+On a side note, we should adjust our parameter α to ensure that the gradient descent algorithm converges in a reasonable time.
 Failure to converge or too much time to obtain the minimum value imply that our step size is wrong.

 <p align="center"><img src=images/gd2.png></p>